 How the U.S. Vaccine Rollout Looks Right Now

-Six months into the U.S. COVID-19 vaccine rollout, 44.5% of Americans have received both doses of the two-shot Pfizer-BioNTech and Moderna drugs or a single injection of the one-dose Johnson & Johnson/Janssen version.
-Including "initial doses"—those who have received only the first dose of Pfizer or Moderna—the figure stands at 50.4%.
+Some 54.4% of Americans have received both doses of the two-shot Pfizer-BioNTech and Moderna drugs or a single injection of the one-dose Johnson & Johnson/Janssen version.
+Including "initial doses"—those who have received only the first dose of Pfizer or Moderna—the figure stands at 61.3%.
 (Many sources include Johnson & Johnson in this figure as "at least one dose," while TIME counts it as a completed treatment.)

 Now that the U.S. Food and Drug Administration has approved the Pfizer vaccine for 12- to 15-year-olds, the new pool of recipients may push national figures for new vaccine administrations back upward after a decline since peaking in mid-April.
 The interactive maps and charts below are updated daily to track the progress of both the shipment of shots in the U.S. and the success in getting them into patients’ arms.